Capital punishment in Singapore: Law Society review

 In December 2005, the Law Society revealed that it has set up a committee, named Review Committee on Capital Punishment, to examine capital punishment in the country.
-The President of the Society, Senior Counsel Philip Jeyaretnam, said that the main focus of the review was on issues regarding administering the death penalty such as whether it should be mandatory.
+The president of the society, Senior Counsel Philip Jeyaretnam, said that the main focus of the review was on issues regarding administering the death penalty such as whether it should be mandatory.
 A report of the review would be submitted to the Ministry of Law.
 On 6 November 2006, they were invited to give its views on proposed amendments to the Penal Code to the Ministry of Home Affairs.
 In their report, issued on 30 March 2007, they argued against the mandatory death penalty:

 The death penalty should be discretionary for the offences where the death sentence is mandatory – murder, drug trafficking, firearms offences and sedition – a position similar to that for the offence of kidnapping.
 There are strong arguments for changing the mandatory nature of capital punishment in Singapore.
 Judges should be given the discretion to impose the death penalty only where deemed appropriate.

 Singapore government's response

-The Singapore government states that the death penalty is only used in the most serious of crimes, sending, they say, a strong message to potential offenders.
+The Singapore government states that the death penalty is only used in the most serious of crimes, sending a strong message to potential offenders.
 They point out that in 1994 and 1999 the United Nations General Assembly failed to adopt United Nations resolutions calling for a moratorium on the death penalty worldwide, as a majority of countries opposed such a move.

-Singapore's Permanent Representative to the United Nations wrote a letter to the Special Rapporteur on extrajudicial, summary or arbitrary executions in 2001 which stated:
+Singapore's permanent representative to the United Nations wrote a letter to the Special Rapporteur on extrajudicial, summary or arbitrary executions in 2001 which stated:

 "... the death penalty is primarily a criminal justice issue, and therefore is a question for the sovereign jurisdiction of each country [...] the right to life is not the only right, and [...] it is the duty of societies and governments to decide how to balance competing rights against each other."

 In January 2004, the Ministry of Home Affairs issued a response to Amnesty International's report, "Singapore: The death penalty - A hidden toll of executions".
 It defended Singapore's policy to retain the death penalty, predicating its arguments on, among others, the following grounds: